hernanmd/pi/README.md

   - The "image" option defaults to the current Pharo "stable" version.
   - Assume only one image in a directory.
 Future version will add support for multiple images.
   - PI can query SmalltalkHub or GitHub for package names or usernames.
-  - PI can install packages from SmalltalkHub (GitHub repositories is currently working progress).
+  - PI can install packages from SmalltalkHub (GitHub repositories is currently work in progress).
   - Package and username search is case-sensitive.
   - For GitHub repositories:
     - If it has "pharo" as topic, it will be listed.